Lottery Mathematics & Probability

 Return on Investment

-- Expected value is always negative, even for billion-dollar jackpots
+- Expected value is always negative for every lottery game, even at billion-dollar jackpots

 Winning Patterns

-- All number combinations have exactly equal probability: 1 in 292M
+- All number combinations have exactly equal probability - 1 in 292M for Powerball

 Odds Calculator